The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Methods

 To differentiate and compare the effects of shared inputs and feedback connections on correlations, we investigate two different emulation scenarios: First, we emulate networks with intact feedback (\fb{}, \prettyref{fig:topo}b), and second, the contribution of shared input is isolated by \emph{randomizing} the temporal order of this feedback (\rand{}, \prettyref{fig:topo}d).

 In the \rand{} scenario, the inputs of neurons are decoupled from their outputs.
-The activity of the previously recorded \fb{} network is \emph{replayed} to a population of unconnected neurons of equal size.
-We keep the connectivity the same, but randomize the presynaptic spike times.
-Each neuron hence receives the same number of spikes as in the recurrent network during the whole emulation, but spatio-temporal correlations in presynaptic spike trains are removed.
-To preserve the fixed pattern of variability of synaptic weights in hardware, the same hardware synapses are used for each connection in both scenarios.
+Spatio-temporal correlations in presynaptic spike trains are removed by randomizing the presynaptic spike times.

 Input correlations between neurons are measured via their \emph{free membrane potential}, i.e., the membrane potential with disabled spiking mechanism (technically, the threshold is set very high).
-Because membrane potential traces can be recorded in the hardware only one at a time, traces are obtained consecutively while repeatedly replaying the activity of the \fb{} network without randomization (\fbrep{}, \prettyref{fig:topo}c) or replaying randomized activity (\rand{}), respectively.
+Because membrane potential traces can be recorded in the hardware only one at a time, traces are obtained consecutively, while repeatedly \emph{replaying} the previously recorded activity of the \fb{} network to a population of unconnected neurons of equal size.
+We keep the connectivity the same, and hence each neuron receives the same number of spikes as in the recurrent network during the whole emulation, either without (\fbrep{}, \prettyref{fig:topo}c) or with randomization of presynaptic spike times (\rand{}, \prettyref{fig:topo}d), respectively.
+To preserve the fixed pattern of variability of synaptic weights in hardware, the same hardware synapses are used for each connection in both scenarios.
 If network dynamics were reproduced perfectly, membrane potential traces and spike times would be identical in the \fb{} and \fbrep{} cases (see also \prettyref{sub:methods_reprod}).

 Drawing two different network realizations (i.e., the connectivity matrix) results in the allocation of different hardware synapses, and, due to fixed-pattern noise, in different values of synaptic weights.
 To average over this variability, throughout this study, emulation results are averaged over $\Mtrials=100$ network realizations, if not stated otherwise.